-Double buggies are an absolute must if you have twins, but if you have siblings of different ages you may also find it essential for those times your toddler doesn’t want to walk.
+Double buggies are an absolute must for twins and also if you have a toddler and a baby.
 But with so many on the market, where do you even start in deciding which one is right for you and your family?

 To make the choice easier we’ve meticulously researched the market for the best side-by-side and tandem buggies, to suit a variety of different lifestyles.
 Each one of the buggies on this list has been tested by one of our MadeForMums journalist reviewers and home testers with their babies.
 We’ve also combined this with expert knowledge and insight from our users to bring you the very best double pushchairs available now.